ROSFactory/label-studio-ml-backend/README.md

 `Dockefile` and `docker-compose.yml` are used to run the ML backend with Docker.
 `model.py` is the main file where you can implement your own training and inference logic.
-`_wsgi.py` is a helper file that is used to run the ML backend with Docker (you don't need to modify it) `README.md` is a readme file with instructions on how to run the ML backend.
+`_wsgi.py` is a helper file that is used to run the ML backend with Docker (you don't need to modify it).
+`README.md` is a readme file with instructions on how to run the ML backend.
 `requirements.txt` is a file with Python dependencies.

-### 3. Implement prediction logic
+## 3. Implement prediction logic

 In your model directory, locate the `model.py` file (for example, `my_ml_backend/model.py`).